seleniumbase/SeleniumBase/examples/ReadMe.md

 python gui_test_runner.py
 ```

+(NOTE: With the exception of [my_first_test.py](https://github.com/mdmintz/SeleniumBase/blob/master/examples/my_first_test.py), which should pass, many other tests in this folder fail on purpose to demonstrate features such as screenshots on failure, exception logging, and test reports.)

 ![](http://cdn2.hubspot.net/hubfs/100006/images/GUI_Test_Runner_3.png "GUI Test Runner")

+If you run scripts with logging enabled, (using ``--with-testing_base``), you’ll see two folders appear: “logs” and “archived logs”.
+The “logs” folder will contain log files from the most recent test run, but logs will only be created if the test run is failing.
+Afterwards, logs from the “logs” folder will get pushed to the “archived_logs” folder if you have have the ``ARCHIVE_EXISTING_LOGS`` feature enabled in [settings.py](https://github.com/mdmintz/SeleniumBase/blob/master/seleniumbase/config/settings.py).
+Make sure to run ``python setup.py install`` for your changes to take effect if you make any changes to that file.

 **For running scripts the usual way, here are some of the example run commands:**
 (Note: You can replace ``nosetests`` with ``py.test`` for most of these.)